The Nancy C. Sawin Math/Science Building

 Project Outcomes:

-STEM learning environments have been improved with the addition of a new physics classroom in Pirnie Hall, as well as extensive renovations in the Math/Science Building.
-Now that the projects are complete, we will be able to:
+The STEM learning environment at Sanford has been significantly enhanced through the addition of a new physics classroom in Pirnie Hall and extensive renovations to the Math/Science Building.
+These completed projects will enable us to:

-• increase the number of upper school STEM offerings by offering new courses that are both inside and outside of a traditional high school program.
-These may include AP Psychology, AP Research, Zoology, Marine Science, Organic Chemistry, Ecology.
-Neuroscience, Genetics, Linear Algebra, Advanced Programming, or an expansion of our data science offerings;
+• Expand Upper School STEM Offerings: Introduce new courses that go beyond traditional high school programs, such as AP Psychology, AP Research, Zoology, Marine Science, Organic Chemistry, Ecology, Neuroscience, Genetics, Linear Algebra, Advanced Programming, and expanded data science offerings.

-• track the renewable clean energy produced by the new solar roof on the Math/Science Building
+• Promote Sustainability: Track the renewable clean energy generated by the new solar roof on the Math/Science Building.

 Do you need help?